 All the comfort and flavor of Autumn in this single skillet dinner!
-Made with fresh, seasonal fruits and vegetables and Foster Farms Simply Raised Chicken, this easy and healthy dish will instantly become a family favorite.
+Made with fresh, seasonal fruits and vegetables and chicken, this easy and healthy dish will instantly become a family favorite.

 One skillet meals are my favorite.
 After all, just one skillet means less dishes to wash and less water needed to wash more dishes.
 But mostly, one skillet usually means that dinner is going to be pretty easy to make.

 This Autumn Chicken Skillet with Apples, Sweet Potatoes and Brussels Sprouts is no exception.
 Filled to the brim with all the comforts of fall, this skillet will leave the whole family feeling warm and cozy inside.
 Just thinking about this dinner fills me with memories of changing leaves, holiday gatherings and shorter days.

 Traditionally comfort food has the reputation of having lots of heavy creams, cheeses and noodles- some may even say that a food isn’t comforting unless it’s unhealthy.